-Study the following prayers of Paul for churches under his care, marking this sheet with lines to common themes, circling similar words or concepts, showing contrasts, etc. Look for how he prayed for others as well as what he prayed for.
-How does this differ from your own prayers for people you know?
+Study the following prayers of Paul for churches under his care, marking this sheet with lines to common themes, circling similar words or concepts, showing contrasts, etc. Look for how he prayed for others and what he prayed for.
+How does this differ from your prayers for people you know?